23 Best Music Festivals In The USA

 Outside Lands (San Francisco, CA)

-Outside Lands in Golden Gate Park has earned its spot as a San Francisco tradition.
-This year might be the most special of Outside Lands yet because it's actually the 15th anniversary of the festival's inception in 2023.
-Held from August 11 to August 13, Outside Lands prepares several stages to fit with any type of mood you may have over the weekend.
-The lineup includes big names like Zedd, Janelle Monáe, Lana Del Rey, Fisher, Megan Thee Stallion, Willow, and even drag queen Trixie Mattel and Shaquille O'Neal DJing as Diesel.
+Outside Lands in Golden Gate Park has earned its spot as a major San Francisco tradition.
+2023 was a special one, as the festival the 15th anniversary of its inception with big names like Zedd, Janelle Monáe, Lana Del Rey, Fisher, Megan Thee Stallion, Willow, and even drag queen Trixie Mattel and Shaquille O'Neal DJing as Diesel.

 To accompany the music, Outside Lands provides food, wine, cocktails, and beer from some of the best local Bay Area establishments.
-Make sure you stop by the Outside Lands Marketplace to discover all different types of unique souvenirs from handmade jewelry and clothing to stickers and home decor.
+Make sure you stop by the Outside Lands Marketplace to discover all different types of unique souvenirs, from handmade jewelry and clothing to stickers and home decor.
 If you really want to treat yourself to an elevated experience at Outside Lands, there are also premium passes available that come with things like access to exclusive lounges, private restrooms, and prime viewing spots for shows.
+This is the largest independently-owned festival in the United States, which is reason enough to circle it on the calendar.

 Pitchfork Music Festival (Chicago, IL)